 Above are some sights of the season (L to R): cherry tomatoes, chocolate mint, green onion (flowering), a succulent arrangement, a wild flower (name?), and young Genovese basil.
 Our garden was very green and teeming with life!

 This leads us now to today’s garden card.
 We decided that today’s design will fill the entire cover.
 We wanted lush green leaves to surround heart-shaped flowers.

 We used a gold gel pen to add veins to each leaf.
 This created a subtle brightness and shimmer to the card.

 To first create the leaves, we first used circle punches (1 and 2 inches in diameter) to cut out some circles from green cardstock.
 Next, we re-punch parts of the circles to carve out leaf shapes.

 Once we finished making the leaves, we decided to add different colors of flowers on the card.
 Using a small heart punch, we cut out orange, magenta, pink, and purple heart confetti.
 These are colors we spotted in our garden (wild flowers and marigolds) and in walks around the neighborhood.

 To make the blossoms, we used five hearts of the same color and arranged them in a circular pattern.
 Doing so created a pretty flower.

 In the final steps, we arranged the leaves and flowers on the card.
 Once we were satisfied with the layout, we started with one corner of the card and carefully glued each piece.
 We paused every now and then to review the amount of negative white space between each leaf and petal.

 We ended up loving this pattern on its own, without any sentiment or greeting on top.
 What a great way to honor memories of our garden!
 We realized that nature always manifests unique patterns of its own, sometimes with its own rules.
 Feeling stuck creatively?
-Just look no further than outside to cultivate some inspiration.
+Just look no further than outside to cultivate and stir up some inspiration.